 - All large account databases are kept separate and dedicated to prevent corruption and overlap.
 Smaller and free user accounts are placed into the same large database for speed.
 As accounts grow in list size, they are migrated into their own distinct databases.

 - Account data is mirrored and backed up regularly off site.

 Application Level Security

-- MailChimp account passwords are encrypted.
+- MailChimp account passwords are hashed.
 Our own staff can't even view them.
 If you lose your password, it can't be retrieved—it must be reset.